DataFlexCode/VoiceControl/README.md

 For the prices for your round of drinks in the currency of your choice, you will need to get your browser to send the appropriate language code (en-US, en-GB, etc.) to the server.
 In Chrome you can do this in settings: Advanced;
 Language; Add Language; Move to Top.
-In Edge it is in Settings; Hambutger Menu; Languages.
+In Edge it is in Settings; Hamburger Menu; Languages.
 You'll have to reload the web app for that to take effect.

 There are a range of drinks on offer.
 I have hard-coded these in an array to